TCHEUFFA-DARREN-RAYAN/TCHEUFFA-DARREN-RAYAN/README.md

 - 🔭 I’m currently working on **Smart Parking Systems using ESP32, BLE, and Sensors**
 - 🌱 I’m learning **UHF RFID, deep sleep optimization, and advanced OTA updates**
-- 👯 I’m looking to collaborate on **IoT, ESP32, and open-source automation projects**
+- 👯 I’m looking to collaborate on **IoT, ESP32, Web development and open-source automation projects**
-- 💬 Ask me about **ESP32, Firebase, OTA, BLE, sensors, or anything IoT**
+- 💬 Ask me about **ESP32, Firebase, OTA, BLE, sensors, or anything IoT or any programming language**
 - 📫 Reach me at: **tcheuffadarren1@gmail.com**
 - ⚡ Fun fact: **I debug with `Serial.println()` like a boss 😎**